Is It Ever OK to Make Comments about a Child's Body?

-Many people who comment about other people’s bodies or their weight are not coming from a malicious place.
-But we know it’s not helpful; in fact, it’s potentially dangerous to discuss body sizes, shapes and weights.
-Your child's recovery comes first, and that requires setting some boundaries.
+Many people who comment about other people’s bodies or weights are not necessarily coming from a malicious place.
+But what we do know is this: it’s not helpful and it’s potentially dangerous to discuss body sizes, shapes and weights.
+Your child's recovery comes first, and that may require you to set some boundaries.
 It’s vitally important to protect the hard work that you have done so far.
-This situation can present itself in several ways.

 Before disclosing information about your child’s eating disorder to family and friends, talk to your child about how much and to whom they are comfortable disclosing that information.
 Then, come up with some sample language you can both use during uncomfortable moments.
 Some examples are:

-One of the most challenging parts of discharging from treatment is that you are exposed to more triggers and the people that you are with are not always in a recovery mindset.
-Even if your child doesn’t feel comfortable talking to family and friends prior, your family can create a comfortable place ahead of time.
-We all tend to know who might say something (a certain cousin or friend).
-Does it make it easier if you inject a little humor?
+One of the most challenging parts after eating disorder treatment is that you are exposed to more triggers.
+And the people that you are with are not always educated about eating disorders.
+Even if your child doesn’t feel comfortable talking to family and friends, you can help them feel more comfortable ahead of time.
+You may even know who might say something off-putting (a certain cousin or friend).
+Try injecting a little humor:

-“We’re not going to talk about my weight today.
-You have all heard me sing the new Harry Styles album.
+- “We’re not going to talk about my weight today.
+You have all heard me sing the new Taylor Swift album.
 How come no one wants to talk about my obvious musical career?
 He should be calling any day.”

 Additionally, walk the walk and don’t just talk the talk with your family and friends.
 Take food and weight off the table when you are with them and focus on other topics.
 This doesn’t mean that you can’t give compliments freely.
 Here are some suggestions.

 - “I love your energy!”

 - “You are so funny!”

 - “You look great in this shade of blue.”